jrluu/Multi-User-Blog/README.md

 `$ gcloud app deploy app.yaml index.yaml`
 3. View it on your local browser
 `$ gcloud app browse`

+##How to develop
+1. Install Grunt if you have not already
+`$ npm install -g grunt-cli`
+2. Install Grunt Plugins
+`$ npm install`
+3. Type in command to automatically optimize files
+`$ grunt watch`

 ##Possible Errors
 1. NeedIndexError